 Fortunately the Pi function has a different name and isn’t an alternative convention for defining the gamma function.
 That would be terribly confusing.

 The Pi function is the unique way to extend factorial to an analytic function, given some regularity assumptions.
 See Wielandt’s theorem and the Bohr-Mollerup theorems.

 Fourier transforms may be the worst example in mathematics of no clear convention winner.
-Multiple conventions thrive because each makes some some things easier to state.
-(See this page for a sort of Rosetta stone translating between the various Fourier transform conventions.)
+Multiple conventions thrive because each makes some things easier to state.
+(See this page for a sort of Rosetta Stone translating between the various Fourier transform conventions.)
 In fact, the lack of standardization for the sinc function is related to the lack of standardization for the Fourier transform: you’d like to define the sinc function so that it has the simplest Fourier transform under your convention.

 I’m fuzzy on the history of all this, but I think what we now call the Pi function was an alternative definition of the gamma function briefly, but fortunately that got ironed out quickly.